 If a person is eligible under the regulations to pay ‘home’ fees, it is worth checking the relevant student support regulations.
 Student support is governed by ordinary residence in the country where they have been living, not where the educational institution is.
-So someone could be a ‘home’ fee payer if studying in Wales, Northern Ireland or Scotland, but if ordinarily resident in England before moving to undertake their course, they would not be eligible for any student support at all when they claim it (from Student Finance England) in England.4 Even where a university agrees to treat an asylum seeker as a home student, that person may still need finances to pay the fees.
-The UK Council for International Student Affairs gives advice and information on student finance and fee status.5
+So someone could be a ‘home’ fee payer if studying in Wales, Northern Ireland or Scotland, but if ordinarily resident in England before moving to undertake their course, they would not be eligible for any student support at all when they claim it (from Student Finance England) in England.
+Even where a university agrees to treat an asylum seeker as a home student, that person may still need finances to pay the fees.
+The United Kingdom Council for International Student Affairs (UKCISA) gives advice and information on student finance and fee status.

-As explained in the section on unaccompanied child asylum seekers, young people whose asylum claim has not been resolved are commonly given discretionary leave.
-They may apply to extend this before their 18th birthday, and so may be applying to higher education while still on discretionary leave.
+As explained in Unaccompanied Children, young people whose asylum claim is refused are commonly given ‘UASC leave’.
+They may apply to extend this before their 18th birthday, and so may be applying to higher education while still on UASC leave.
 Young people in this position are also treated as overseas students.
 This can impose obstacles on young people who have sought asylum and are leaving local authority care.

 Under certain conditions asylum seekers are treated as home students for the purposes of further education.
-In England, this is so for those aged 16 to 18, or who have been waiting for a Home Office decision for more than six months, or who are on s.4 support or other statutory assistance.
+In England, this is the case for those aged 16 to 18, or who have been waiting for a Home Office decision for more than six months, or who are on Section 4 support or other statutory assistance.
 In Wales those on asylum support are treated as home students.
-In Northern Ireland asylum seekers and their families are treated as home students.7 In Scotland, the conditions are as for higher education, and in addition full-time English courses for speakers of other languages and other part-time courses may be taken by asylum seekers as home students.
+In Northern Ireland asylum seekers and their families are treated as home students.
+In Scotland, the conditions are as for higher education, and in addition full-time English courses for speakers of other languages (ESOL) and other part-time courses may be taken by asylum seekers as home students.
 One effect is that in England there is a six month wait for eligibility for free English classes.
 Research conducted in 2019 reported upon the practical barriers and provides a summary of the changes in ESOL provision in recent years.

 In addition to financial difficulties, language, interrupted education due to experiences as a refugee, and incompatibility of educational systems and qualifications may all be barriers to access to further and higher education.

-- 1. The Education (Fees and Awards) (England) Regulations 2007 SI 779 reg.
-4; The Education (Fees and Awards) (Wales) Regulations 2007 SI 2310 reg.4.
+Reg.
+4 Education (Fees and Awards) (England) Regulations 2007 SI 779; Reg.
+4 Education (Fees and Awards) (Wales) Regulations 2007 SI 2310.
 The residence requirements in England are mitigated by Supreme Court judgment in R (on the application of Tigere) v Secretary of State for Business, Innovation and Skills UKSC 57 which held that the English requirement for the applicant to be settled (i.e. have indefinite leave to remain) was discriminatory and unlawful.
 Other residence requirements remain in place.